SSBISCUITTEER/CHECKOUTTHISCLOWNNOSE/README.md

 <p> i love clowns os much </p>

-<p> dni is just,. the obvious stuff. basic dni criteria like proshipping and whatnot. its basic dni for a reason</p>
+<p> dni is just,. the obvious stuff. basic dni criteria like proshipping,homophobia and whatnot. its basic dni for a reason</p>